5 Pests Commonly Mistaken for Bed Bugs

 -

-Appearance: Fleas are reddish-brown, similar to bed bugs, but are smaller (no larger than 1/8 of an inch) and more oval in shape.
-They appear skinnier, can jump, and stand taller and more vertical to surfaces in comparison to bed bugs.
+Appearance: Fleas are also reddish-brown, but they are smaller (no larger than 1/8 of an inch) and more oval in shape than bed bugs.
+They also appear skinnier, can jump and stand taller and more vertical to surfaces in comparison to bed bugs.

 -